 Timeshare Deceit Needs to be Addressed.

 Bait and switch tactics can really sting when you believe someone with selfish intentions.
 Far too many timeshare owners are misled during presentations.
 But not all should be blamed for poorly informed decision-making.
 The timeshare itself needs to be held responsible for fully disclosing the details of their products.
-The Nacarrato’s would have avoided canceling the Wyndham timeshare if the sales presentation wasn’t a lie.
+Garry and Drue would have avoided canceling the Wyndham timeshare if the promises during and after the sales presentation weren’t a lie.
 There’s no room for deceit when this amount of money is involved.
 Alongside regulatory agencies, we’ve made a commitment to addressing the deceit of the industry.

 For more information on our timeshare cancellation services, you can schedule a free consultation or proceed with a qualification form below.
 Otherwise, feel free to watch or read about additional client testimonials.